-Summary: Non-signatory Serbia acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to accede to the convention.
-It has participated in several meetings of the convention, most recently in September 2017.
-Serbia voted in favor of a key United Nations (UN) resolution promoting universalization of the convention in December 2017.
+Summary: Non-signatory Serbia acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to join the convention.
+It has participated as an observer in meetings of the convention, most recently in September 2018.
+Serbia abstained from the vote on a key United Nations (UN) resolution promoting universalization of the convention in December 2018.

 Serbia possesses cluster munitions inherited from the break-up of the Socialist Federal Republic of Yugoslavia (SFRY), but has not provided information on the types or quantities stockpiled.
 Cluster munitions were used by SFRY, ethnic militias, and secessionist forces during the conflicts that resulted from the break-up of Yugoslavia.
 NATO forces used air-dropped cluster munitions in Serbia during the 1998–1999 conflict over Kosovo.